BAIF Development Research Foundation: History

 Manibhai was appointed managing trustee and director of the foundation.
 Yashwantrao Chavan, then a senior cabinet minister in the Indian government and Vasantrao Naik, then chief minister of Maharashtra were chairman and deputy chairman of the organization respectively.

 In early years the Foundation received aid from Western countries such as Denmark, United Kingdom, New Zealand, and Australia as well as the Indian dairy cooperation.
 The British charity Oxfam donated farming equipment whereas the British milk marketing board donated semen from premium sires for artificial insemination program.

 In the 1980s BAIF pioneered the "WADI" agroforestry model for creating fruit orchards in tribal areas of Gujarat with limited rainfall and marginal landholding.
 This program was later implemented in 21 other states.

 Manibhai died in 1993.
 BAIF named Narayan Hegde as Manibhai's successor.
 Hegde ran the organization until 2009 when he was succeeded by his long-time deputy Girish Sohani.
-Both Hegde and Sohani serve as current trustees and advisors for the organization.